TheAcharya/ShotData-Website/docs/User Guide/databases.md

 ==- Test Connection

 After you enter the token and Database URL, click `Test Connection`. **Shot Data** checks that the integration can open the database and that the title (key) property is named `Shot ID`.
-A green checkmark means the profile is ready for upload.
+A green tick means the profile is ready for upload.
 A red status shows the error so you can fix the token, URL, or database schema before you save or extract.

 !!!info Info
 `Test Connection` only reads from Notion.
 It does not create pages, upload images, or change your database columns.
 The status clears if you edit the token or Database URL.